First, test home title.

 Alternatively, one can use --location

-option to force redirection
+options to force redirection

 to be followed.
 In this case, asserts are executed on the last received response.
 Optionally, the number of